afwill45/portfolio/src/pages/works/battleship.md

 ## Initial Approach

-The first approach we considered was a random search[^1].
-Guessing squares at random.
+The first approach we considered was a random search[^1]; guessing squares at random.
 We were supplied a default opponent to test our code against, and that was its strategy so we fought fire with fire.
 - Average game length: 95.39 turns
 - Minimum game length: 41 turns
 - Maximum game length: 100 turns